 Record Books are usually reviewed and may be evaluated by adult volunteers (this varies between clubs).
 If books are judged, it must follow a Danish system.
-Star Ranks are awarded at the club level.
+Star Ranks are awarded at the club level in partnership with a county review and verification process, which could be a different process than County Competition.